Uterus didelphys

-Most non-human mammals do not have a single uterus with no separation of horns.
+Most non-human mammals have a non-single uterus with separation of horns.
 Marsupials and rodents have a double uterus (uterus duplex).
 In other animals (e.g. nematodes), the term 'didelphic' refers to a double genital tract, as opposed to monodelphic, with a single tract.

 Signs and symptoms

-Persons with the condition may be asymptomatic and unaware of having a double uterus.
+Those with the condition may be asymptomatic and unaware of having a double uterus.
 However, a study by Heinonen showed that certain conditions are more common.
 In his study of 26 women with a double uterus gynecological complaints included dysmenorrhea and dyspareunia.
 All patients displayed a double vagina.
 The fetal survival rate in 18 patients who delivered was 67.5%.
 Premature delivery occurred in 21% of the pregnancies.
 Breech presentation occurred in 43% of women and cesarean section was performed in 82% of the cases.